KleeUT/Auth0ReactSPAExample/blogs/ProtectAnExpressAPI/blog.md

 ```

 Finally add a protected endpoint with some secret information making use of the JWT middleware to ensure that only authenticated parties can access it.
 The middleware will add a `user` property to the request parameter that includes the decoded body of a valid token.
+Return as string version of this user property with the response to prove that it's there.

 ```typescript
 app.get(